 Have you ever been disappointed by someone who has broken a promise?
 Or failed to honor his word?
 If this happens often enough, he has the reputation of unreliability.
 This is true in your business, too.
-If customers discover they cannot rely on your company to deliver on a product or a service, they take their business elsewhere.
+If customers discover they cannot trust your company to deliver on a product or a service, they take their business elsewhere.

 You and/or your business can dig a deep hole of mistrust in one fell swoop or with an accumulation of small actions.
 Regardless of how you get into a hole of mistrust, it takes a LONG time of consistent, trustworthy action to get out of the hole.
 Sometimes, the damage is irreparable.

 I worked on a team with Glenn (not his real name) who was quick to volunteer.
 His “I got it” could mean a half-done assignment or a complete omission.
 Either way he could not be trusted.
 He was likeable.
 He was not dependable.
 I found ways to work around him.
 In client relationships, I learned not to put my credibility at risk.
 Working around Glenn was inefficient and frustrating not only to me but others on the team.

 To accomplish anything, you rely on others.
 You trust others to fulfill the responsibilities of a particular role in your organization.
 Others depend on you to hold up your end of the bargain, too.

 The more efficient path is to develop trust within your organization and with your customers and maintain it.
 Sustaining trust is easier than repairing it.